Eucalyptus Essential Oil- Benefits, Uses, and Origin

 If applied to the skin, eucalyptus oil should first be diluted to prevent the occurrence of skin irritation.

-For people to undergo surgery, since eucalyptus has the potential to affect blood sugar levels, it is advised to avoid using it 2 weeks prior to an operation.
+For people to undergo surgery, since eucalyptus has the potential to affect blood sugar levels, it is advised to avoid using it 2 weeks before an operation.